-- 1. Mediation or some similar system to be more widely available within the family justice system.
-[FJ31] - 2.
-Mediation to be more easily accessible and funded by legal aid as part of the court process.
-Consideration should be given to introducing legislation similar to s.10 of The Children and Families Act 2014, mandating the undertaking of mediation before issuing any private law children or financial remedy cases.
-[FJ32] - 3.
+- 3. However, our preferred recommendation is for an earlier educative programme similar to that of the Parenting Through Separation or separated parents information programme in New Zealand and England respectively, where families are required to attend, save in exceptional circumstances, prior to issuing proceedings.
+Thus, mediation is seen as but one possible avenue to be explored, which may in the event be advised by the programme.
+[FJ36] - 4.
 Mediators to have some experience in child protection and adult safeguarding.
-[FJ33] - 4.
-However, our preferred recommendation is for an earlier educative programme similar to that of the Parenting Through Separation, or Separated Parents Information programme in New Zealand and England respectively, where families are required to attend, save in exceptional circumstances, prior to issuing proceedings.
-Thus, mediation is seen as but one possible avenue to be explored which may in the event be advised by the programme.
-[FJ34] - 5.
-Close liaison between the DoJ in Northern Ireland and the New Zealand family justice system would be the first step, for instance, on the legislative change that would be required to introduce a formalised programme along the lines now operating in New Zealand and elsewhere.
-[FJ35] - 6.
-Certain cases should be exempt from immediate referral to a parenting programme and these would include: - Where a party or their children have been subject to domestic violence. - Where there are allegations of sexual abuse.

-- Where there are allegations of drug or alcohol misuse. - If a party is unable to take part (for example, if they live outside the jurisdiction, are in custody or refused to take part). - If there is an existing order which has been breached.
-[FJ36]
+[FJ37] - 5.
+Close liaison between the Department of Justice in Northern Ireland and the New Zealand family justice system would be the first step, for instance, on the legislative change that would be required to introduce a formalised programme along the lines now operating in New Zealand and elsewhere.
+[FJ38] - 6.
+Certain cases should be exempt from immediate referral to a parenting programme, which would include: - where a party or their children have been subject to domestic violence; - where there are allegations of sexual abuse; - where there are allegations of drug or alcohol misuse; - if a party is unable to take part for example, if they live outside the jurisdiction, are in custody or refused to take part; - where removal out of the jurisdiction of Northern Ireland appears imminent; - where a party is currently involved with social services because there are concerns about the safety or well-being of a child; and - if there is an existing order that has been breached.
+[FJ39]